On linear weak predictability with single point spectrum degeneracy: Introduction

-We consider a pathwise deterministic setting, i.e., without probabilistic assumptions on the ensemble, where we deal with a single path deemed to be unique and such that one cannot rely on statistics collected from observations of other similar paths.
+The paper studies properties of continuous time processes with spectrum degeneracy in a pathwise deterministic setting, i.e., without probabilistic assumptions on the ensemble, where an underlying process is deemed to be unique and such that one cannot rely on statistics collected from observations of other similar paths.
 A decision (a prediction, an estimate, etc.) has to be based on the intrinsic properties of this single observed path.